 Researchers have known for a while that people with atopic dermatitis have large numbers of staph bacteria living on their skin.
 These bacteria not only cause infection, but they also trigger the immune responses that increase swelling and redness.

 Now scientists are looking at whether helpful bacteria, called probiotics, might kill harmful ones in the skin and help treat this condition.
-Studies done in mice and human cells showed that a type of bacteria called Roseomonas mucosa improved eczema symptoms and reduced the need for steroid medicines in children.
+Studies done in mice and human cells showed that a type of bacteria called Roseomonas rosea improved eczema symptoms and reduced the need for steroid medicines in children.
 Future studies should shed more light on whether bacteria are a safe and effective eczema treatment.

 The search is also on for nondrug remedies that relieve eczema redness and itch.
 A few alternative therapies have shown positive effects in studies, including: